AlastairPickering/PAMalytics/README.md

 bash packaging/macos/build_dmg.sh
 ```

-The unsigned DMG will be written to `release/`.
-Public macOS distribution still requires Developer ID signing and Apple notarisation.
+The DMG will be written to `release/`.

 ## Features